 Their nesting, feeding, and mating habits can be observed easily due to their long multiple breeding seasons.

 The males claim their nest sites and defend the immediate territory around the nest.
-There is no defined area outside the House Sparrow nest the bird defends.
+There is no defined area outside the House Sparrow nest that the bird defends.

 The male chirps by the sparrow nest site, trying to attract a female.
 When a female comes by, the male chirps louder and more quickly.